Muph0/iot-dash-backend/docs/main.md

 Model store classes provide abstraction over the database.
 Other services instead of directly accessing the database depend on these IotDash.Services.IModelStore objects, which provide basic CRUD functionality over the database, plus some additional features like change detection.

 These scoped services are registered in DI service container by IotDash.Installers.DataInstaller.
-The following interfaces represent the API of these services:
+The following interfaces represent the API of these services.
+Open them and check their inheritance diagrams to find the relevant implementations.
     - IotDash.Services.IInterfaceStore
     - IotDash.Services.IUserStore
     - IotDash.Services.IIdentityService